Tommyphung1/King-County-Feature-Regression/README.md

 ## Results

 ### Model 0: Intercept-Only Model
-The model is y = 982866 with y being the mean of house prices.
+The model is **y = 982866** with y being the mean of house prices.
 Although the model is very simple, it does not take into account anything with the house attributes.
 There is also an uneven amount of houses above and below the price average that the model doesn't fit well. <br>

 **There is a clear positive relationship that can perform better than the intercept-only model.** Some variables have high correlations that could prove useful.

 ### Model 1:
-**The given states that the starting cost of a house is $260,974 and for every square foot of living space a house has, the price increases by 356.** <br>
+**The given states that the starting cost of a house is 260,974 and for every square foot of living space a house has, the price increases by **356.** <br>

 Our first model can explain **36.2%** of the variance of price with the parameter, sqft_living. sqft_living is statistically significant having a p-value less than .05. <br>
 The single parameter performs well but we will try to see whether a combination of parameters can make the model better.
 Once the houses get too expensive or cheaper, the model becomes less accurate.
 This makes sense since the range in price and square feet varies greatly.